rossmacarthur/sheldon/README.md

 apply = ["PATH", "fpath"]
 ```

-The `each` value, as used in the `source` template above, specifies that the
-template should be applied to each matched file for the plugin.
-This defaults to
-`false`.

 #### Custom templates

 It is possible to create your own custom templates, and you can even override